 1. The first heart sound occurs in the beginning of

 period of the cardiac cycle.
 The basic cause of the first heart sound is .
-In synchronous recording of ECG, phonocardiography and sphygmography the 1st heart sound approach of the proceeder.

-the 1st heart sound appears after wave of ECG and precedes the of sphygmogram.
+In synchronous recording of ECG, phonocardiography and sphygmography the 1st heart sound appears after wave of ECG and precedes the of sphygmogram.